ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 # Conclusions

 TODO re-work this:
-The increasing complexity of modern statistical integrated models and expanding computing power allows for the inclusion of a multitude of processes in fisheries stock assessment methods.
+The increasing complexity of modern statistical integrated models and expanding computing power allows for the inclusion of a multitude of processes in fisheries stock-assessment methods.
 However, with added complexity comes the potential for model misspecification and model misspecification is often not accounted for in the evaluation of alternative modeling approaches.
 Simulation testing allows for the formal evaluation of the ability of assessment models to accurately and precisely estimate parameters of interest under different conditions and levels of misspecification [@deroba2013a; @wilberg2006; @crone2013].
 However, most simulation testing work to date has been done using custom programmed frameworks tailored to the particular needs of each study.
-A recent large scale study [@deroba2013a] focused on evaluating the robustness of several stock assessment models to observation error.
+A recent large scale study [@deroba2013a] focused on evaluating the robustness of several stock-assessment models to observation error.
 Some of the challenges found steamed from the use of models that were very different, both in their fundamental structure and in their data requirements and use limitations.
 An alternative approach is to use a generalized modeling platform such as SS, where alternative model setups reflect only alternative assumptions about the true underlying dynamics of stocks or estimation approaches and assumptions, but always using the same modeling plat-form.
-Although several simulation testing studies have used the widely used fisheries stock assessment platform SS [@lee2011; @lee2012; @piner2011; @crone2013a] a common end-to-end open access simulation testing framework is still lacking. ss3sim, allows for large-scale, rapid, and reproducible simulation with SS.
+Although several simulation testing studies have used the widely used fisheries stock-assessment platform SS [@lee2011; @lee2012; @piner2011; @crone2013a] a common end-to-end open access simulation testing framework is still lacking. ss3sim, allows for large-scale, rapid, and reproducible simulation with SS.
 The initial release of ss3sim describes the basic structure used in recent studies [@johnson2013; @ono2013]; however, future users are free to develop their own low- and high-level functions as needed, taken advantage of the open-source MIT-licensed R package structure, why we developed generic low-level functions and high-level functions